Skip to content

 4. Knowledge.

-This can include a body of knowledge such as a traditional dance, folklore that preserves the culture, or specific religious beliefs.
+Specifically, knowledge can include a body of learning such as a traditional dance, folklore that preserves the culture, or specific religious beliefs.

 5. Social Roles.